 On June 4, GWF scientists were invited to Six Nations of the Grand River, Ohsweken to listen, learn, and share.
 Through food, music, cultural history and stories, and land-based knowledge exchange sessions, meaningful relationship-building occurred between researchers and the community.
 Within these relationships, research can more effectively recognize the importance of research co-creation and Indigenous, traditional, and local knowledge as key to successful research projects and the GWF program.

-Funded GWF projects under both the Pillar 1-2 "Transformative Science, Big Data and Decision Tools" project theme and the Pillar 3 "User Question-led" project theme are engaging and co-creating research processes and outcomes with Indigenous communities.
+Alongside the six co-developed projects, there are a number of GWF funded projects under both the Pillar 1-2 "Transformative Science, Big Data and Decision Tools" project theme and the Pillar 3 "User Question-led" project theme which are engaging and co-creating research processes and outcomes with Indigenous communities:

 Principal Investigator: Lalita Bharadwaj, University of Saskatchewan